aselshall/eds/HW/HW3_Pandas.md

 - Provide hands-on practice to strengthen your ability to analyze tabular data with mixed data types
 - Engage in critical thinking to extract useful infromation from raw data
 - Practice articulating your findings clearly and concisely using visualizations or narrative explanations
+- Improve your skills in using AI-LLM for independent and self-directed learning

 ### Dataset selection
 Select a dataset that aligns with the learning objectives for this assignment.
 When choosing a dataset, consider the following: